Why should students enroll in College Credit Plus at Otterbein?

 convenient location, CCP allows for students to take courses for no or little cost.
 Textbooks are covered by the school district under the CCP program, however, students choosing OCI are responsible to purchase their own books.
 Check with your high school counselor or the Otterbein Admission Office for more information.

 "I had a great experience in both of the classes that I took.
-Being in the OCI program has made me feel so much more confident and prepapred for next year when I come to Otterein as a college student."
+Being in the OCI program has made me feel so much more confident and prepared for next year when I come to Otterbein as a college student."